Rolling protest of F-35s coming to Madison 'amplifies voices' around State Capitol

-A cacophony of cars horns filled the air around the State Capitol on Saturday afternoon as a caravan of protestors made their dissatisfaction known with the recent decision to base a squadron of F-35 fighter jets in Madison.
+A cacophony of cars’ horns filled the air around the state Capitol on Saturday afternoon as a caravan of protesters registered their dissatisfaction with last week’s decision to base a squadron of F-35 fighter jets in Madison.

-It was the latest protest organized by the Safe Skies Clean Water Coalition, a grassroots organization opposed to bedding down the next-generation fighters at Truax Field.
-But this was the first since the U.S. Air Force announced that it will send the jets to the Wisconsin Air National Guard’s 115th Fighter Wing in 2023, which proponents say will create new jobs and benefit the local economy.
+It was the latest protest organized by the Safe Skies Clean Water Coalition, a grassroots organization opposed to bedding down the next-generation fighters at Truax Field at the Dane County Regional Airport.
+But this was the first since the U.S. Air Force announced Wednesday it will send the jets to the Wisconsin Air National Guard’s 115th Fighter Wing in 2023, which proponents say will create new jobs and benefit the local economy.

-Of course, precautions were taken to observe social distancing amid the COVID-19 coronavirus pandemic.
-Following the example of rolling protests being held across the country, almost all of the participants drove the route from Truax Field to the State Capitol and stayed in their vehicles as they made several laps around the Capitol Square.
-A handful of cyclists and pedestrians wearing facemasks joined the demonstration, too.
+Precautions were taken during the protest to observe social distancing amid the COVID-19 coronavirus pandemic.
+Following the example of rolling protests being held across the country, almost all of the participants drove the route from Truax Field to the state Capitol and stayed in their vehicles as they made several laps around Capitol Square.
+A handful of cyclists and pedestrians wearing face masks joined the demonstration.

 “We’re trying to find a balance between amplifying our voices and keeping citizens’ rights at the forefront of what we do, while also keeping people safe,” she said.
 “We’ve had to get creative.”

-Islam lives in the Eken Park Neighborhood, which would be directly impacted by the sounds of F-35s landing and taking off from Truax Field.
-Her home is the 65-decibel zone that is “incompatible with residential use," according to the final impact statement released Feb.
+Islam lives in the Eken Park neighborhood, which would be directly impacted by the sounds of F-35s landing and taking off from Truax Field.
+Her home is in the 65-decibel zone that is “incompatible with residential use,” according to the final impact statement released Feb.
 19.

 As a midwife with a home-based practice where she offers prenatal care for pregnant women — including some of her neighbors — the potential for increased noise is concerning on multiple levels.